Oilers vs Kings Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 21)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every angle between the Oilers and Kings and using recursive machine learning and industry leading AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Oilers and Kings and using recursive machine learning and industry leading AI to examine the data to a single cover probability.

-The Algorithm has been most fixated on the growing emphasis emotional bettors often put on coaching factors between a Oilers team going up against a possibly tired Kings team.
-In reality, the true game analytics appear to reflect a moderate lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most fixated on the growing weight emotional bettors regularly put on coaching factors between a Oilers team going up against a possibly improved Kings team.
+We’ve found the true game analytics might reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.